XPRNetwork/ts-smart-contract-docs/src/introduction/accounts-and-permissions.md

 ## Default Account
-New Proton accounts start with 2 permissions, the `owner` permission and it's child `active`.
+New XPR Network accounts start with 2 permissions, the `owner` permission and it's child `active`.

-Let's have a look at the permission structure of a brand new Proton account, alice:
+Let's have a look at the permission structure of a brand new XPR Network account, alice:

 ```graphviz
 digraph {